Last Updated on April 11, 2022 by Biswajit Nath

 People love to link to comprehensive guides because they’re a way for readers to learn all the key information about a topic in one place.

-2. Create High Quality Contents
+2. Create High-Quality Contents

 Many factors influence your domain authority but one of these that you can easily control is the quality of your content.

-Search Engines love to rank websites with high DA and this is done so by regular and qualitative content publication.
+Search Engines love to rank websites with high DA and this is done so by regular and qualitative content publications.
 If you provide high-quality content regularly then Google will see you as a valuable source of information and eventually promote your content to its users.

 If your blog consists of low-quality content then you will never be able to compete with other authoritative blogs.
 Nowadays SEO is completely dependent on the content as it’s one of the important factors that influences (Google) algorithm.